You found our list of the best virtual National Fun at Work Day ideas.

 21. Strategize activities that encourage socialization

 Part of the fun of work days is spending time with colleagues.
-For the most impact, plan activities that encourage social interaction, such as scavenger hunts, team building games, and icebreakers.
+For the most impact, plan activities that encourage social interaction, such as scavenger hunts, team building games, and large group icebreakers.
 When arranging the day, prioritize activities that promote togetherness.
 Even providing food in communal areas can encourage colleagues to gather.

 If working in a virtual environment, then get teammates together by posting fun topics or games on team Slack channels, scheduling virtual team building events, or hosting online socials.